 Celiac disease is a tricky condition.
 It can take many years to get a diagnosis because it is often missed or mistaken for other conditions.
 The symptoms are quite vague and some people have no symptoms at all.
-The Celiac Disease Foundation estimates that 2.5 million Americans are undiagnosed and therefore at risk for long-term health complications.
+The Celiac Disease Foundation states that celiac disease is estimated to affect 1 in 100 people worldwide, but only about 30% are properly diagnosed, and therefore are at risk for long-term health complications.

 When someone with celiac disease eats gluten, it causes damage to the small intestine and nutrients aren’t absorbed properly.
-About 1 in 133 Americans have this genetic, autoimmune disorder.
 Symptoms can range widely.
 The most common in kids are stomachaches, bloating, constipation or diarrhea, weight loss or poor growth, irritability and fatigue.

 There is no cure for the disease.
 The treatment is to remove all gluten from the diet, including cross-contamination.
 In an effort to spread awareness about the condition, I’d like to share some facts about celiac disease that may surprise you.

 Many diseases have a typical series of events that lead to a diagnosis.
 This isn’t the case with celiac disease.
 It can happen at any age, and the symptoms vary widely.
 It is often a rule-out disease.

 If your child has been small all along and then drops off the growth curve, this might be a warning sign.
 The most common route for testing is via gastrointestinal symptoms.
 However, a large portion of patients are tested when other symptoms don’t have a good explanation, or after a sibling or parent has been diagnosed.
 Many patients have associated conditions, like type 1 diabetes.
 A blood diagnostic test called tTG-IgA is often the first way we screen for celiac disease.

 2. Celiac disease can be triggered even after negative test results.